smith-sj/ottr/README.md

 The user should be able to access a main task by referencing its position in the list. `ottr del 2`, for example, should delete the 2nd task, labeled *'Another example of a task'*.
 Whereas something like `ottr del 1 3` should delete the 3rd child-task of the 1st task, labeled *'Another example of a child task'*.

-Some command line arguments like `ottr move` or `ottr rename` may require an extra prompt in the terminal for more user input or confirmation.
+Certain commands, such as `ottr move` or `ottr rename`, may prompt the user for additional input or confirmation.

-Finally the command line handler should always print some form of feedback, to let the user know that their command worked, or didn't work.

 ### Gems Used
 - [tty-prompt](https://github.com/piotrmurach/tty-prompt) by [Piotr Murach](https://github.com/piotrmurach)